MicrosoftDocs/azure-devops-docs/docs/test/create-test-cases.md

 ### Rename or remove test cases

 You can rename or remove test cases.
-Open the test case from its shortcut menu.
+Open the test case from its context menu.

 ![Screenshot shows a test case with its context menu with Open test case selected.](media/create-test-cases/open-test-case-option.png)